SCECcode/wfcvm/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/sceccode/wfcvm)
 [![wfcvm-ucvm-ci Actions Status](https://github.com/SCECcode/wfcvm/workflows/wfcvm-ucvm-ci/badge.svg)](https://github.com/SCECcode/wfcvm/actions)

-Wasatch Front Community Velocity Model.
-Currently,the model includes Cache, Weber/Davis, Salt Lake, and Utah basin.
+Wasatch Front Community Velocity Model

+This model includes Cache, Weber/Davis, Salt Lake, and Utah basins.

 ## Installation

-This package is intended to be installed as part of the UCVM framework, version 25.x or higher.
+This package is intended to be installed as part of the UCVM framework, version 25.7 or higher.

+## Library

+The library ./lib/libwfcvm.a may be statically linked into any user application.
+Also, if your system supports dynamic linking, you will also have a ./lib/libwfcvm.so file that can be used for dynamic linking.
+The header file defining the API is located in ./include/wfcvm.h.

 ## Contact the authors